shobhitpuri/git-refresh/README.md

 ## Setup

-1. Put the `git-refresh` file anywhere on your system.
+1. Put the `git-refresh` and `git-pushremote` files anywhere on your system in a folder.
 Lets say you've put in the folder named `gitScripts`, so the folder path is `/Users/username/path/gitScripts/`
 2. Add the directory path to your environment `PATH`.
 For Linux/Mac, you can edit your `bash_profile` by doing `vim ~/.bash_profile`.
 Add following line in the file in the beginning:

    ```